TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 If only more of us could take that stance, and let go of our prejudices.
 I learned a lot from working in that school.

-"Hello Eddy's mum.
+"Hello Eddy's dad.
 Well done for being Eddy's dad now."

 "Thank you very much Katie" said Eddy's dad, giggling to himself.